3T3 cells

 3T3 cells are several cell lines of mouse embryonic fibroblasts.
 The original 3T3 cell line (3T3-Swiss albino) was established in 1962 by two scientists then at the Department of Pathology in the New York University School of Medicine, George Todaro and Howard Green.
 Todaro and Green originally obtained their 3T3 cells from Swiss albino mouse embryo tissue.
-After landing a principal investigator position at the National Cancer Institute in Bethesda, Maryland, Tadaro repeated the isolation procedure from the NIH Swiss mouse embryo with his students and established NIH-3T3 cell line.
+Later, as a principal investigator position at the National Cancer Institute in Bethesda, Maryland, Todaro repeated the isolation procedure from the NIH Swiss mouse embryo with his students and established NIH-3T3 cell line.

+3T3 cells are a well-known line of immortalized mouse fibroblasts that were established in 1963 by George Todaro and Howard Green.
+They are among the most widely used cell lines in biological research and serve as one of the model systems for studying cell proliferation, cancer transformation, and adipocyte differentiation.
+Over the decades, 3T3 cells have given rise to multiple different sublines such as NIH-3T3, 3T3-Swiss albino, and 3T3-L1 that each have specialized application in different branches of cell and molecular biology.

 Nomenclature

 The '3T3' designation refers to the abbreviation of "3-day transfer, inoculum 3×10^5 cells."
 This cell line was originally established from the primary mouse embryonic fibroblast cells that were cultured by the designated protocol, so-called '3T3 protocol'.
 The primary mouse embryonic fibroblast cells were transferred (the "T") every 3 days (the first "3"), and inoculated at the rigid density of 3×10^5 cells per 20 cm2 dish (the second "3") continuously.
 The spontaneously immortalized cells with stable growth rate were established after 20 to 30 generations in culture, and then named '3T3' cells.
 Since then, several cell lines have been established with this procotol: